 Zero energy, and even less desire to do anything.
 I’ve had better weeks.
 And I’d been desperately needing to do laundry!
 No clothes dryer doesn’t usually present great problems.
 But we’d just gone through a week of most unusual snow.
 So followed by that week of rain, the situation was getting desperate.
 We needed clean socks and underwear!

-“Oh how nice, it’s raining!” she shouted, as though heralding some new novelty.
+“Oh how nice, it’s raining!” she shouted, as though heralding some great new novelty.

 “Nice?”
 I thought?
 “What’s NICE about it?”
 Clearly her childlike optimism kept pace with her endless energy.
 She seems to greet everything (even gray gloomy days) with great enthusiasm and joy.

-9 ways to keep the rainy day blues from getting the best of us!
+9 ways to keep the rainy day blues from getting the best of you!

 See the bright side.
 Rain is good.
 It waters the ground, grows the crops.
 Makes everything fresh and new.